-America’s oldest city is an oasis of history with all the significant historic sites tucked under its belt maturing over the years.
+Boston, the America's oldest city is an oasis of history with all the significant historic sites tucked under its belt maturing over the years.
 The spectacular freedom trail whisks around a huge chunk of the city passing through 16 historic sites.
 The freedom trail being an attraction in itself, you can easily take a deep dive into history as you do the trail in the city.
-There are markets and malls the flood the city as well.
+There are markets and malls that flood the city as well.

 The city can’t get more artistic and innovative with the fleet of museums, churches and gorgeous constructions that it poses on the architectural front, while the many art galleries and stupendous painting fill the color into the Boston’s art sector.
 There are libraries, orchestras, music fests, and a lot more to explore of the city.
 The ballet theatres with impeccable performances are something you’d never want to miss in the city.